eunicekoid/Portfolio/Modeling Preferential Flow through Unsaturated Soil/README.md

-When the pressure heads between the two domains are equal to each other, there is no exchange as exhibited by the foregoing scenarios.
+When the pressure heads between the two domains are equal, there is no exchange as exhibited by the foregoing scenarios.
 Therefore, below the depth at which the pressure heads are equal will also be saturated.
-It is anticipated that if the inflow of water at the top boundary conditions exceed the infiltration rate, not only will the soil columns be fully saturated, the water table will also rise.
+It is expected that if the inflow of water at the top boundary conditions exceeds the infiltration rate, not only will the soil columns be fully saturated, the water table will also rise.
 This increases more of the saturated zone.
 In the next scenario, more inflow will be modeled to examine the effects of higher inflow and potential rise in water table.

 ### Gravity bottom boundary and $k_{ex}=1.05*10^{-5}$ $m^2/day$, with ponding at the top of slow flow fraction and a varying top boundary with higher inflow